Periods Are Finally Mainstream In Sport. What Took Everyone So Long?

 Olivia Houghton, deputy creative foresight editor and beauty and wellness lead at strategic foresight agency The Future Laboratory, explains: "Nike’s research focused on ensuring the shorts offer more protection to women and other individuals wearing tampons, pads or cups.
 Its proprietary material technology combines two-layered, laminated pieces of material that absorb, wick and hold the blood."
 When Refinery29 reached out to Nike to ask why these products only appeared in 2023, the brand directed us to its press releases about the launch.

-There is big business in making sports uniforms more inclusive, especially after the COVID pandemic, which led to what CNN reported as an "athleisure boom."
-Katie says this shift has led to "an increased emphasis on making activewear more inclusive and catering to the many diverse needs of the modern activewear consumer, and that’s not a one-size-fits-all mold".
+There is big business in making sports kits more inclusive, especially after the COVID pandemic, which led to what CNN reported as an "athleisure boom".
+Katie says this shift has led to "an increased emphasis on making activewear more inclusive and catering to the many diverse needs of the modern activewear consumer, and that’s not a one-size-fits-all mould".

 As ever, the larger reason behind the shift is profitability.